Jianchi-TIAN/jianchi-tian.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate from [Institute of Psychology](http://english.psych.cas.cn/au/), [Chinese Academy of Sciences](https://english.cas.cn/)(CAS) and [University of Chinese Academy of Sciences](https://english.ucas.ac.cn/).
+I am a PhD candidate from [Institute of Psychology](http://english.psych.cas.cn/au/), [Chinese Academy of Sciences](https://english.cas.cn/)(CAS) and the Department of Psychology at [University of Chinese Academy of Sciences](https://english.ucas.ac.cn/).
 I obtained my BS in Apllied Psychology in 2021 from [Nanchang University](https://english.ncu.edu.cn/).

 I am looking for a postdoctoral research fellow position from 2026.

-My research interests include:
+<span style="font-size: 0.8em;">My research interests include:<span>
 ======
-* How to improve public's climate actions by using low-cost tools
+* Improve public's climate actions and policy support by using low-cost tools
-* How to stimulate emissions game among countries by using behavioral experiment
+* Improve countries' climate actions by using behavioral experiments
 * Inequality in public's climate change psychology and behaviors